 The principal ways to exchange a timeshare week include: direct exchanges with other timeshare owners; exchanges within a resort group that provides exchanges as part of the membership; and exchanges completed through companies that specialize in arranging timeshare exchanges.
 This section discusses each of these options.

 Direct (owner to owner) exchanges

 A direct exchange occurs when two timeshare owners simply agree to swap the usage rights to their weeks with each other.
 For example, if Owner A has a winter week at a timeshare located near a ski resort and Owner B has a timeshare in Hawaii, in a direct exchange the owners simply agree to exchange weeks, so that Owner A goes to Hawaii and Owner B goes skiing.

 The principal drawback of direct exchanging is the difficulty in finding and contacting other owners to make exchanges.
 There are several ways of locating people interested in direct exchanges.
-TUG’s direct exchange ads and list of people who are willing to consider direct exchanges are important resources.
+TUG’s direct exchange ads are a quick, easy and FREE way to trade with other owners!
 A second approach is to contact the management at resorts into which you would like to exchange to see if there is a way for you to contact owners about making a direct exchange.
 In the future I expect that resorts will add to their web sites a place for owners at other resorts to express their interest in arranging an exchange into the resort.

 Direct exchanging usually requires long-range vacation planning to be successful.
 Generally, owners are interested in direct exchanging because they are not planning to use their timeshare week at their resort that particular year.
 If they have not completed an exchange within about one year of the exchange date, they will likely deposit the timeshare week with an exchange company rather than risk having to deposit the week with an exchange company too near the use date (when the week will have less exchange value).